 You could be outside on a beautiful sunny day doing a bit of gardening, taking out the trash, or even doing a little DIY or odd jobs around the house and your elbow pain will strike seemingly out of nowhere.
 The pain can get so bad on the outside of your elbow that even gripping a coffee mug is near impossible or you can’t do it without thinking in the back of your mind that you could spill this hot coffee on yourself at anytime – or even worse burn someone else.

-So what does it really mean when you have outer elbow pain and discomfort?
+So what does it really mean when you pain and discomfort in your outer elbow?

 But what if you don’t recall falling onto your affected elbow and are at a loss as to why the outside of your elbow hurts, especially when you bend your wrist upwards or squeeze or grip anything?